We use gas appliances on a daily basis with cooking, space heating, camp lighting and BBQs, but their safety should never be taken for granted.

 All gas appliances offered for sale must be:

-When buying a gas appliance, ensure you ask the sales person to show you the approval label - see below for examples.
+When buying a gas appliance, make sure you ask the salesperson to show you the approval label - see below for examples.

 Any person who offers to supply or supplies a non-compliant or unapproved gas appliance risks a maximum penalty of $11,000 for a corporation or $2,750 for an individual.

-Consumers must ensure that LP gas cylinders are transported in the upright position and are appropriately and firmly secured.
+You must make sure that LP gas cylinders are transported in the upright position and are appropriately and firmly secured.

-Before purchasing a new or used refillable LP gas cylinder, ask the retailer to show you the current (not more than 10 years old), legible test mark and ensure they confirm for you that the cylinder can be legally filled in NSW.
+Before purchasing a new or used refillable LP gas cylinder, ask the retailer to show you the current legible test mark and confirm that the cylinder can be legally filled in NSW.